Sound velocity peak and conformality in isospin QCD: Equations of state

-Figure \ref{fig:n_vs_mu} shows the isospin density $n_I$ as a function of the isospin chemical potential $\mu_I$, and Fig. \ref{fig:p_vs_e} the pressure as a function of energy density.
-As for the $n_I$, our results for $(m_\sigma, f_\pi) = (600, 90), (800, 90), (600, 100)$, and $(800, 100)$ MeV are all in good agreement with the lattice results in Ref.\cite{Brandt:2022hwy} up to $\mu_I \lesssim m_\pi$.
-Beyond $\mu_I \gtrsim m_\pi$ or $n_I \gtrsim 0.5 n_0$ the lattice data is not available.
-We note that the inclusion of one-loop or, more physically, the quark substructure tempers the rapid growth in $n_I$.
-As for the pressure at a given energy density, the quark substructure effects enhance the pressure.
-We also note that the pressure is reduced for larger $m_\sigma$ and $f_\pi$.
+We also note that the pressure is reduced for larger $m_\sigma$ and $f_\pi$, as shown in Fig.~\ref{fig:p_vs_e_fpi_dep}.
 In other words, with stronger chiral symmetry breaking in vacuum (which increases both $m_\sigma$ and $f_\pi$), the high density EOS after the chiral restoration becomes softer.
 This point is examined in Sec.\ref{sec:ChRes}.